Chapter 6, Therapy Continued

-The next morning, Monday the 18th, discomfort had returned and Lorna had her left lung drained again.
+The next morning, Monday the 18th, the discomfort had returned, and Lorna had her left lung drained again.
 The previous two times, after the procedure, she felt immediate relief.
 Not this time.

-On Wednesday the 20th I took her to Salt Lake for one of her therapies.
+On Wednesday the 20th I took her to Salt Lake City for one of her therapies.
 When we arrived home afterwards she said there was no way she could walk into the house.
-We went to the Emergency Room at the Utah Valley Medical Center.
+We went to the emergency room at the Utah Valley Medical Center.

-Her left leg was swollen so they did an MRI on her leg.
+Her left leg was swollen, so doctors did an MRI on her leg.
 The MRI revealed a blood clot.
-She was checked in to the hospital.
+She was checked into the hospital.
 She was then given a complete MRI.